SIS to LMS Migration: Complete Step-by-Step Guide

 Typical SystemsPowerSchool, Infinite Campus, Skyward, Aeries, SynergyCanvas, Blackboard, Schoology, Moodle, Google Classroom

 πŸ’‘ Key Insight: The most common SIS-to-LMS migration scenario is moving grade and course data from the SIS into the LMS so teachers don't have to enter grades twice.
-However, these systems often use different data models, making field mapping critical.
+However, these systems often use different data models, making field mapping the single most critical technical step.

 Phase 1: Planning Your SIS to LMS Migration